chmcewan/Provisio/README.md

 You could do all this in pure Bash, but it would be ugly and annoying.

-## Install
+## Quick start

-Provisio is a single file that is easy to import into VMs and containers via a host file system or the web, e.g.
+Provisio is a single file that is easy to import via a host file system or the web, e.g.

     $ wget -P /usr/bin/ https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio
     $ chmod 755 /usr/bin/provisio

-## Usage
-The business-end of Provisio is invoking the following command in the same directory as a *Provisiofile*.
+The business-end of Provisio is invoking the following command in the same directory as a `Provisiofile`.

-    $ provisio up [/path/to/environment-vars]
+    $ provisio up [conf/development.env]

-The *environment-vars* file will simply be sourced in a way that makes variables available to sub-commands.
-For example you may make a distinction between
+The `.env` file will simply be sourced in a way that makes variables available to your provisioner and child processes.

-    $ provisio up config/development.env

-and

-    $ provisio up config/production.env

-The *Provisiofile* is essentially (and will be translated into) a Bash script.
+A Provisiofile is essentially (and will be directly translated into) a Bash script.
 Embedded smart comments control execution and secondary provisio commands invoked within the Provisiofile provide additional functionality.

+## Discussion

 ### "Smart" comments